What Signifies a Happy Cat?

-Make a trip to the veterinarian for a checkup on your cat, and double-check that all of its vaccines are up to date.
-While there, don’t forget to inquire about prophylactic treatments for fleas, ticks, mites, and heartworm from your veterinarian.
+Make a trip to the veterinarian for a checkup on your cat, and double-check that all of its cat vaccines are up to date.
+While there, don’t forget to inquire about prophylactic treatments for cat fleas, ticks, mites, and feline worm medication from your veterinarian.

 Spend Time With Your Pet Cat